ysufbrak/ysufbrak/README.md

 <h3 align="left">Hi 👋!
-My name is Yusuf Borak. <br><br>A Software Developer who is keen to learn more, with a strong focus on Python, AI, and data science.</h3>
+Name is Yusuf. <br><br>A Software Developer who is keen to learn more, with a strong focus on Python, AI, and data science.</h3>

 ###